 Armstrong has a proud tradition of student involvement in various scholarly and creative endeavors.
 Whether it’s turning a ceramic vase or synthesizing chemical compounds, students are working side by side with faculty making valuable contributions to their fields of expertise.
 The Scholars Symposium provides a venue for the campus and the community to come together to celebrate these accomplishments and to recognize the outstanding scholarly achievements made by our students.

-In conjunction with National Women's History Month, the Annual Women in the Arts Symposium is hosted by the Department of Art, Music & Theatre to acknowledge and recognize contributions of women to the arts.
+In conjunction with National Women's History Month, the Annual Women in the Arts Symposium is hosted by Armstrong's Department of Art, Music & Theatre to acknowledge and recognize contributions of women to the arts.
 This multidisciplinary event provides an excellent opportunity for Armstrong students to present and discuss their research pertaining to historical and contemporary achievements of women within the venue of the visual and performing arts.
+The symposium will be held Thursday, March 22, 2018 from 9AM-3PM in the Student Union.
+The theme this year is "Reactions of WOMEN IN THE ARTS to the Socio-Political Climate."

 Annual Middle Georgia State University Undergraduate History Conference